TeneryResearch/GenderOpenData/CONTRIBUTING.md

 #### Writing Documentation
 Did you find a typo?
 Do you think that something should be clarified?
 Go ahead and suggest a documentation patch.
-The Data2x.AFRICA deployment could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, wiki, articles, and such.
+The GenderOpenData deployment could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, wiki, articles, and such.